Grounds and Facilities poster

 • It is desirable to take Physics and/or Computer Science.

-Students in the scottish system should see the advice here and students taking the International Baccalaureate should see the information here.
+Students in the Scottish system should see the advice here and students taking the International Baccalaureate should see the information here.

-TMUA (Test of Mathematics for University Admission)
+TMUA (Test of Mathematics for University Admission) - registration by 16 September required

 All students applying to the University of Cambridge for Computer Science sit an admissions assessment called the Test of Mathematics for University Admissions (TMUA).
 This is the same at all Cambridge Colleges.
 The test provider has changed since last year so note that the logistics for sitting the TMUA will be different for Oct 2024 applicants to previous arrangements for this test.